YudhaJeo/NextJS-ExpressJS-CRUD/README.md

 First one, fail.
-The right one repo is CRUD-NextJS-ExpressJS
+The right one repo is CRUD-NextJS-ExpressJS.